Dates for Summer 2021 REU Program: TBD

 Colorado State University, Colorado’s land-grant institution, has an enrollment of more than 33,000 students and employs more than 400 faculty.
 More than 34 of those faculty conduct research in the Department of Chemistry, on a variety of topics in the traditional subdisciplines (analytical, inorganic, organic and physical) and in interdisciplinary areas such as chemical biology, materials and environmental chemistry.
 Materials science and nanotechnology research at CSU currently involves graduate students in over 40 individual research programs spanning six departments from the Colleges of Natural Sciences and Engineering.
 The NSF-sponsored REU undergraduates in this program work side-by-side with other undergraduates, graduate students, and postdoctoral associates in our modern, fully equipped chemistry laboratories.

 The Department of Chemistry at CSU houses a wide range of state-of-the-art equipment, both in individual and departmental laboratories.
-In particular, our central instrument facility (CIF) includes an X-ray powder diffractometer, Raman and infrared spectrometers, a variable angle spectroscopic ellipsometer, thermal analysis (DSC, TGA) equipment, and an ultrahigh vacuum XPS for surface analysis.
+In particular, the Analytical Resources Core (ARC) includes an X-ray powder diffractometer, Raman and infrared spectrometers, a variable angle spectroscopic ellipsometer, thermal analysis (DSC, TGA) equipment, and an ultrahigh vacuum XPS for surface analysis.
 The CIF also houses a suite of NMR spectrometers and mass spectrometers as well as a well-equipped crystallography facility.
 Additionally, we have a well-equipped computer laboratory for computational projects.

 Fort Collins (population 144,000) lies 65 miles north of Denver, nestled along the foothills of the Rocky Mountains.
 Fort Collins has more than 300 days of sunshine per year with average summer temperatures ranging from 82 oF (high) to 52 oF (low).
 Fort Collins offers a wide range of recreational activities.
 The city has an extensive collection of public parks, tennis facilities, golf courses and bicycle paths.
 Recreation areas such as Rocky Mountain National Park, Cache la Poudre Canyon, Lory State Park, Horsetooth Mountain Park, and the Roosevelt National Forest are within an hour’s drive.
 A wide variety of entertainment programs, festivals and outdoor concerts are held throughout the summer.